Regulation

 Currently Registered Firms

-- Continue to comply with existing registration conditions
+- Continue to comply with existing registration conditions while the application is determined

 New Market Entrants